 Plank3 × 45–60 sec

-Lateral raises: use 30% less weight than you think.
-Controlled, slow reps — no swinging.
-This is the exercise most responsible for shoulder width.
+Lateral raises: use lighter weight than you think.
+Slow, controlled reps.
+This exercise, done correctly, is most responsible for shoulder width.

 Friday — Legs